Stay tuned for information about the Open Studios Project 2019/2020

 - To provide an environment for artists and arts practitioners to fulfil their potential by having the time, space, and means to experiment and to be innovative

 - To support and further the development of artist’s creative practices

 The project will this year award residencies to three artists who will share a studio as their own working space over the six-week time period from mid-December 2018 to January 2019 .

 They will each receive a materials grant and a stipend to support their living costs during the six weeks.
 The amounts of the grants for the coming season (2018/2019) are yet to be confirmed.
 For reference, last season (2017/2018) these grants were a living stipend of $2000 and materials grant of $500.

 - To give a pecha-kucha style presentation at the start of the residency covering their arts practice and intentions for the residency.

 - To work on their own arts practice during the six weeks in an allocated work space in a shared studio (Studio Two) at The Arts Village.

-- To each carry out a minimum of 10 hours of free workshops for the public to participate in either to teach an artistic skill/creative approach, learn more about the artists practice, or contribute to the creation of a community artwork.
+- To each carry out a minimum of 12 hours of free workshops/demonstrations/public talks for the public to participate in either to teach an artistic skill/creative approach, learn more about the artists practice, or contribute to the creation of a community artwork.